Meet the LCS Executive Leadership Team

 Wendy Rus is the senior vice president/director of corporate planning and community finance for LCS.
 In this role, she is responsible for leading budgeting and 5-year planning efforts for the LCS Family of Companies.
 Wendy monitors and analyzes monthly performance results, collaborates with leadership to maximize performance, and delivers senior leadership and board reviews to ensure key issues and opportunities are understood by stakeholders.
 She also directs the efforts of the corporate financial planning and analysis team supporting the fee-for-service business lines.

 Wendy oversees the organization’s community finance department, directing all finance functions that drive accounting and finance activities at the community level.
 In addition, she supports operations, along with asset and performance management to build community performance.
+At LCS, Wendy serves on the Enterprise Risk Management committee and is co-chair for the 2023 LCS Leadership Summit.
+Outside of the company, she serves on the United Way Women United Investment Committee and the Argentum CFO Roundtable.
 Wendy holds a bachelor’s degree in accounting and business administration from Graceland University.

 Dan Kosmicki provides risk mitigation efforts related to safety and loss control for the LCS Family of Companies.
 In his role, Dan develops policies and procedures that lessen the impact of natural disasters and other emergencies on senior living residents and the communities where they live.
 Utilizing his experience in risk management, financial reporting and organization management, Dan provides education and training to support loss control and emergency response efforts within the organization.
 He leads the LCS Advantage insurance program and provides insight into marketplace coverages resulting in coverage solutions for difficult exposure risks and resolution to potential high profile incidents.

 At LCS, Dan chairs the Enterprise Risk Management committee.
-Outside the organization, he serves on industry-led working groups focused on risk mitigation efforts and is a member of the Society of Saint Vincent DePaul and the Autism Society.
+Outside the organization, he serves on industry-led working groups focused on risk mitigation efforts.
 Dan holds a bachelor's degree in business administration from the University Nebraska-Lincoln and he is a certified property casualty underwriter, certified financial examiner and chartered life underwriter.

-In his role as senior vice president/chief marketing officer, Rick Westermann oversees competitive positioning for all Life Care Services communities and the brand experience for LCS.
-Utilizing his knowledge and experience in community marketing and sales, Rick leads a team focused on growing the LCS brand through new technology, content, and transformative experiences.
-Rick brings his comprehensive knowledge in senior living, sales management, marketing, and business development to elevate the competitive positioning across the LCS Family of Companies.
+In his role as senior vice president/chief marketing officer, Rick Westermann drives competitive positioning and improved brand experiences across the LCS Family of Companies.
+Using his knowledge and experience in community marketing and sales, he leads a team focused on growing the LCS brand through new technology, content, and transformative experiences.
+Rick’s leadership helped his team exceed all-time inquiry and sales records, launched the company’s SalesFIRST standards, introduced critical new marketing and sales technologies, and has played a role in key community development strategies across the company.

-At LCS, Rick previously led sales and marketing for all rental communities and served on the Innovation Council and the EverSafe 360° Task Force.
+Rick joined LCS in 2018 as the vice president/senior director of marketing and sales for the rental division for Life Care Services.
+He has served in leadership roles with the LCS Innovation Council and the EverSafe 360° Task Force.
 He is a member of Argentum and a graduate of their inaugural LEAD program.
 Prior to LCS, Rick served on the Senior Leadership Team at A Place for Mom as the Vice President of Partner Services and with Leisure Care as their National Sales & Marketing Manager.
-Rick holds a bachelor's degrees in business and history from Luther College in Decorah, Iowa.
+Rick holds a bachelor's degree in both business and history from Luther College in Decorah, Iowa.

 In her role as corporate counsel and director of legal and compliance, Bridgette Uhlemann ensures the legal rights of LCS are protected by providing legal advice and recommendations to all levels of the organization.
 She oversees legal affairs, including corporate governance, contract law, public policy, and corporate and regulatory compliance for LCS.
 Bridgette directs the overall delivery of legal and compliance services to the organization, including in-house attorneys, compliance analysts and outside legal counsel.
 She collaborates with leadership and ensures key legal issues and opportunities are understood by stakeholders to mitigate risk and protect company assets.

 At LCS, Bridgette is a member of the LCS Foundation Board of Directors, and she chaired the Walk to End Alzheimer’s Committee in 2019.
-Outside the organization, she serves as secretary for the Mid-Iowa Association of Local Governments.
+Outside the organization, she serves as the board chair for the Alzheimer's Association, Iowa Chapter and the secretary for the Mid-Iowa Association of Local Governments.
 Bridgette graduated from Drake University with a B.A. in English and Law, Politics and Society.
 She earned her J.D. from Drake University Law School.

 Leaning on his expertise in business development, investments, underwriting and structuring, Joe Weisenburger leads business development initiatives to grow top-line revenue for the LCS Family of Companies.
 With more than two decades of experience, Joe is keenly knowledgeable about senior living investments and identifying strategic opportunities for organizations to meet the changing needs of current and future residents.
 In his role as vice president of business development, Joe focuses on expanding management and development opportunities by helping senior living communities better understand how the diverse services of LCS can help them thrive and grow.